martaaib/FGP_Marta_Ibanez/README.md

 - Overlap_Trophoblast_Organoid_final_Secretome_list_AND_GO_Enrichment_Analysis.R: Overlaying the human trophoblast organoid data with our 319 potentially secreted protein list and data visualisation with "ggplot2" for the GO enrichment analysis.

 - Protenomic_DataSort_PubCheck.R: Script used for the main peptidome analysis.
-It includes the three methodologues data (Conditioned medium, Sorted cells and cultured trophoblast).
+It includes the three methodologies data (Conditioned medium, Sorted cells and cultured trophoblast).

 - Workflow_Numbers_Check.R: Script used for the checking of the main workflow final numbers and overlaying the different methodologies at different stages.